Skip to main content

 Benefits of the MAPP Program

-Offered through the Center for Anatomical Science and Education (CASE), scholars also have the opportunity to apply for the CASE master's degree (M.S.) graduate programs.
-The core courses successfully completed in the MAPP program apply toward the completion of the M.S. in Anatomy.
-These programs provide graduate level academic experiences, including opportunities to serve as tutors and teaching assistants in advanced anatomical science courses, to facilitate entry into medical school, other healthcare professional fields, and biomedical doctoral programs.
+Offered through SLU's Center for Anatomical Science and Education (CASE), scholars may also apply for the CASE master's degree (M.S.) graduate programs.
+Core courses successfully completed in the MAPP program apply toward the completion of the M.S. in anatomy.
+These programs provide graduate-level academic experiences, including opportunities to serve as tutors and teaching assistants in advanced anatomical science courses, or to facilitate entry into medical school, other healthcare professional fields, and biomedical doctoral programs.

 In addition to this, MAPP students: